-Personally, I would probably keep the Platinum Delta SkyMiles® Credit Card, which has a much lower annual fee than the Delta Reserve, and replace the Delta Reserve with The Platinum Card® from American Express.
+Personally, I would probably keep the Delta SkyMiles® Platinum American Express Card and replace the Delta Reserve with The Platinum Card® from American Express.

 The Platinum Card® from American Express provides Delta SkyClub access

-This card offers 6x points on Marriott and Starwood hotel spend, which if you use Ben’s values, gives you a return of 4.8%.
-The old Marriott Rewards Premier card offers 5x on Marriott/SPG stays, so that’s a 4.0% return.
+This card now offers 6x points on Marriott hotel spend, which if you use Ben’s values, gives you a return of 4.8%.

 Either would give him an effective 5.1% return on hotel stays, and would also allow him to diversify his points.
 He could still transfer those Ultimate Rewards points to Marriott if he wanted, but would also have the option to use those points with a variety of other partners: